amarallab/questpipe/README.md

 ## Version status

 This code was used successfully aligning and analyzing mRNA sequences.
-It will be great if you use it and give us your feedback.
+It will be great if you give us feedback after you use it.
 Also, you are really welcome to improve it!